The Two-Particle Self Consistent method (TPSC)

 The analytic form of this quantity is known:

-The peak in the upper right corner, for instance, can be understood as a result of fermi surface nesting with a wave-vector of \(\mathbf{k} = (\pi, \sqrt{3}\pi)^T\).
-Mapped back into the 1.
-BZ, this results in the peak at \((\pi, -\pi / \sqrt{3})^T\), and so forth.
+For instance, the peak in the upper right corner, can be understood as a result of fermi surface nesting with a wave-vector of \(\mathbf{k} = (\pi, \sqrt{3}\pi)^T\).
+Mapped back into the first Brillouin zone, this results in the peak at \((\pi, -\pi / \sqrt{3})^T\), and so forth.
+The broadening of the peaks can be understood by noticing that if one slightly tilts its nesting vector, the resulting \(\mathbf{k}\)-vector will still map part of the fermi surface to another.

 [16]: